-In 2020, corporate insolvencies decreased significantly.
-A total of 3,304 insolvent companies were registered in 2020, which is less than 39.5 per cent compared to the 2019 figure.
-The number of proceedings opened dropped by 40.7 per cent to 1,804 cases, while the number of proceedings not opened due to lack of assets fell by 37.7 per cent to 1,230.
-Overall, 16,300 employees (compared to 2019, this number dropped by only 5.2 per cent) were affected by insolvencies of their employers.
-The estimated insolvency debts increased considerably by 80.1 per cent to €3.057 billion.
-In 29 cases, the debt was more than €10 million.
+In 2021, the number of corporate insolvencies remained at the previous year's level (+/- 0 per cent).
+A total of 3,304 insolvent companies were registered in 2021, which is less than 40 per cent compared to the 2019 figure.
+However, the number of proceedings opened in 2021 increased by 14.2 per cent to 2,060 cases in comparison to 2020.
+The number of proceedings not opened due to lack of assets fell by 20.8 per cent compared to 2020.
+Overall, 9,900 employees (compared to 2020, this number dropped by 39.3 per cent) were affected by the insolvencies of their employers.
+The estimated insolvency debts decreased considerably by 42.4 per cent to €1.761 million, although in 11 cases, the debt was more than €20 million.30

 An analysis of sectors most affected by insolvencies in Austria traditionally ranks the top three sectors by cases and by liabilities.
-Over the years and also due to the covid-19 crisis, there have been hardly any surprises or changes, because of the specific nature of the respective businesses (capital intensity) and the total number of companies active in these sectors.
+Over the years and due to the covid-19 pandemic, there have been hardly any surprises or changes because of the specific nature of the respective businesses (capital intensity) and the total number of companies active in these sectors.
+These three sectors are the hotel and restaurant sector, the construction sector and the business-related services sector (including all service companies, real estate businesses and holding companies).